Why your workplace should be celebrating Black History Month

 Much has changed since the first Black History Month in 1987.
 That year, Diane Abbott became the first black female Member of Parliament and is the longest serving black MP in the House of Commons.
 Now, Black History Month is recognised nationally, with all major leaders paying tribute to its importance.
 Achievements like these demonstrate how we’ve moved away from simply tolerating difference to fully embracing and celebrating black identities.

 Nevertheless, not every event since the first Black History Month has resembled the steady ascent to equality in the journey away from racism.
 The racist murder of London teenager Stephen Lawrence violently solidified racism’s persistence in 1990s Britain.

-Inequality for black people continued into the millennium and through to 2019:
+Inequality for black people has continued into the millennium and beyond:

 Although Parliament has undoubtedly become more diverse, black MPs continue to be a disproportionately large group of politicians facing online abuse.

 Although more organisations are waking up to the fact that social prejudices can spill over into the workplace (via unconscious bias), some of the leading companies in their fields are still failing to give complete equality and inclusion to BAME staff with pay gaps identified that on average provide 13 percent less pay than white colleagues.

 Although there are more black students in British further education, there is still a disparity among high-achieving black male graduates and employment after leaving university.